 How to Get Yourself or a Loved One Treatment for Heroin Addiction

 Fortunately, there is treatment available to support lifelong recovery from heroin addiction.
-If you believe that you or a loved one may have a heroin addiction, Crossroads offers gender-responsive treatment options ranging from residential treatment for women to outpatient treatment and support groups for both women and men.
+If you believe that you or a loved one may have a heroin addiction, Crossroads offers gender-responsive treatment options ranging from residential treatment for women to outpatient treatment and support groups for both women and men for an in-depth understanding of heroin addiction.
 Treatment is customized to your individual needs and incorporates therapy, counseling, holistic activities, support groups and family programs to address the widespread impact of addiction on your life and help you to begin the road to recovery.Heroin addiction does not have to control your life and recovery is possible.
 Have confidence in the belief that you can change and create a healthier lifestyle with the right approach and support in place from Crossroads.